 We were told to meet in the small courtyard to the left of Town Hall at 9:15 so that the tour could begin at 9:30.
 My brother and I left my house in Celebration at 8:30, thinking that forty-five minutes was plenty of time to arrive and get into the park, but we hadn’t taken the huge holiday crowds into consideration, so we got there up at 9:30 on the nose.

 There were fourteen of us on the tour, plus the tourguide.
-Her name was Lauren, and she was very pretty, wearing what looked like a cross between a schoolgirl uniform and a riding outfit: a plaid skirt to just above her knees, socks to just below them, a British riding cap, and a short riding crop in her hand which she’d wave in the air as she walked to help us find her through the crowds.
-I made sure to write in my notes that she had very cute knees.
+Her name was Lauren, and she was sharply dressed, wearing what looked like a cross between a schoolgirl uniform and a riding outfit: a plaid skirt to just above her knees, socks to just below them, a British riding cap, and a short riding crop in her hand which she’d wave in the air as she walked to help us find her through the crowds.

 Sign-in consisted of us telling them what we wanted for lunch (which was included in the price of the tour), so that it would be ready for us when we reached the Harbor House.
 The menu listed a couple of sandwiches, a chicken strips basket, and a fish strips basket — nothing fancy, but lunch wasn’t something to waste time on today.
 I was also given a nametag and a bright yellow badge which read ‘GUEST KT3011.’